LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 All of our examples are set up in a Xamarin Studio solution in our `zip file that you can download <https://github.com/LoyolaChicagoBooks/introcs-csharp-examples/archive/master.zip>`_.

-The zip file and the folder it unzips to have a ridiculously long name starting with "loyolachicagocs...".
-We suggest you *rename the folder* ``examples`` to match the name of the Xamarin Studio solution it contains.
+The zip file and the folder it unzips to have the long name introcs-csharp-examples-master.
+We suggest you *rename the folder* simply ``examples`` to match the name of the Xamarin Studio solution it contains.

 There are various way to access our files.